ulikoehler/YakDB/YakServer/doc/external-protocol.md

 -------------------------------

-## Data processing initialization request
+## Data processing initialization / meta request

 These requests are closely related to the MapReduce protocol, as outlined in mapred-protocol.md.